 I pinched this family favourite from my mother.
-It is an old recipe from an American magazine from 1972.
-Quick, easy to make, and absolutely delicious, this is the best chocolate pie ever!
+It is an old recipe from a 1972 American magazine Quick, easy to make, and absolutely delicious, this is the best chocolate pie ever!

-The cookie crumb base is great, as it firms up when chilled and does not require pre-baking or rolling.
-You can use digestives, ginger snaps or shortbread for your base.
-Just place the cookies in a zip-lock bag, seal and crush with a rolling-pin.
+A store bought pie crust works well, or make your own cookie crumb base – it firms up when chilled and does not require pre-baking or rolling.
+You can use digestives, ginger cookies or graham crackers for your base.
+Place the cookies in a zip-lock bag, seal and crush with a rolling-pin.

 Snow Ghost Chocolate Pie

 A wonderful thick layer of rich chocolate pudding on a crumbly, cookie base!
 (No eggs required) This is the best chocolate pie ever, and a family favourite!